greg-arden/hello-world/README.md

 # hello-world
 testing
-  THis project is just for testinfg out GITHub
+  THis project is just for testing out GITHub